 The Lost Books of the Bible Contents Start Reading Page Index Text [Zipped] This is a collection of New Testament Apocrypha, including many works which were admired and read by the early Christians, but which were later excluded from the canonical Bible.
 It includes accounts of the young Jesus, particularly the Gospel of Mary and the Protevangelion, which provides additional folklore about the birth and youthful adventures of Jesus.
+Of note are the letters of Paul and Seneca, and the letters of Herod and Pilate, which are most likely a forgery, but add more depth to the question of the historicity of Jesus.
+There are also a number of non-canonical epistles, such as Laodiceans.
+Also worth a close read are the three books of the Shepherd of Hermas, which uses apocalyptic and symbolic imagery.
 Although not attributed, the initials of the editor, Rutherford H.